 “With the ERN, we are committed to help avert violence by harnessing this wealth of actionable information and to come up with immediate and appropriate responses to violent conflict, as well as long-term initiatives that promote peace in communities,” he added.

-The ERN will use International Alert’s Critical Events Monitoring System (CEMS), an SMS-based reporting system that captures violent conflict incidents and tensions that arise in communities and coordinates prompt multi-stakeholder response to emergencies and potential flashpoints.
+The ERN will use International Alert’s existing Critical Events Monitoring System (CEMS), an SMS-based reporting system that reports violent conflict and tension as it arises in communities in the Philippines.
+Subsequently, CEMS coordinates a prompt multi-stakeholder response to emergencies and potential flashpoints on a case by case basis.

 Local response to conflict